1983 Chevrolet Camaro Z28 hatchback coupe

 Chevrolet sold 6,360 Indy 500 Commemorative Edition cars in 1982, in addition to 63,563 “normal” Z28s.
 However, the most popular Camaro was actually the base Sport Coupe, which moved 78,761 units.
 The somewhat more luxurious Berlinetta sold another 39,744 copies.

 Third-generation Camaros attract plenty of collector interest, and there is substantial club support.
-According to Hagerty’s valuation tools, all the money for a 1982 Camaro Z28 hatchback coupe with the Cross-Fire motor in #1/Concours condition is $24,700, with a far more normal #3/Good condition version going for $11,100.
-1982 Camaro Commemorative Editions are often available in the Hemmings Motor News classifieds, on eBay Motors, and at auction.
-As I write this post, Hemmings has three listed for sale, all in the $25,000 range.
+According to Hagerty’s valuation tools, a 1982 Camaro Z28 hatchback coupe with the Cross-Fire motor in #1/Concours condition is $42,000, with a far more normal #3/Good condition version going for $13,500.
+1982 Camaro Commemorative Editions are often available in the Hemmings Motor News classifieds, on eBay Motors, and at online (Bring a Trailer) and in-person auctions.
+As I update this blog entry in October 2025, a Commemorative Edition with the Cross-Fire, an automatic, and 40,000 miles is for sale on Hemmings, asking $20,000.

 1980 Chevrolet Camaro Rally Sport coupe